-- Launch the VMware vSphere Client and connect to the VMware vCenter Server that hosts the virtual machine. - The vSphere Client is used to configure and control application monitoring. - From the vSphere Client's Inventory view in the left pane, select the virtual machine where you want to configure application monitoring for WebLogic Server. - From the vSphere Client's Management view in the right pane, click the ApplicationHA tab. - The ApplicationHA view displays the status of all the supported applications that are installed on the selected virtual machine. - In the Application HA view, click Configure Application Monitoring.
-This launches the Application Monitoring Configuration Wizard. - Review the information on the Welcome screen and then click Next.
-The wizard lists all the supported applications for the system. - Select WebLogic Server and then click Next. - The WebLogic Server Domain Directory Specification screen appears. - On the WebLogic Server Domain Directory Specification screen, enter the path where the WebLogic server domains are installed on the virtual machine and then click Next. - The WebLogic Server Instance Selection screen for node manager instances appears.
+- Launch the Symantec ApplicationHA Configuration Wizard.
+See "Launching the Symantec ApplicationHA Configuration Wizard" on page 27. - 2 Review the information on the Welcome screen and then click Next.
+The wizard lists all the supported applications for the system. - 3 Select WebLogic Server and then click Next.

+The WebLogic Server Domain Directory Specification screen appears.

+On the WebLogic Server Domain Directory Specification screen, enter the path where the WebLogic server domains are installed on the virtual machine and then click Next.

+The WebLogic Server Instance Selection screen for node manager instances appears.

-Select node manager/s and enter the appropriate values in the following fields.
+5 Select node manager/s and enter the appropriate values in the following fields.

 Node Manager User The user name of the user that is connecting the wlst.sh utility to the server running the WebLogic Server instance.

-Node Manager The password of the user that is connecting the wlst.sh utility instance.

-Password to the server running the WebLogic Server instance.

-User The UNIX user name used to start and stop the WebLogic Server

-Node Manager Home Default value has been given.
+Node Manager Password The password of the user that is connecting the wlst.sh utility to the server running the WebLogic Server instance.
+User The UNIX user name used to start and stop the WebLogic Server instance. $ \\$ Node Manager Home Default value has been given.
 Change if required.
 Wlst Script Default value has been given.
 Change if required.

-9 Click Next
+6 Click Next